EmilieLny/Paint95/README.md

 # Paint 95

-Basic version of Paint 95 developped in javascript and 100% dynamicly generated
+Basic version of Paint 95 developped in javascript and 100% dynamically generated